-The following list of smartphone apps include many that have come recommended by residents of the city or those who work there.
+The following list of smartphone apps includes many that have come recommended by residents of the city or those who work there.

 Locals will tell you that getting around New York City is easy because it is a grid.
 While that is true, it can still be hard to orient yourself.
-For general walking around, the Google Maps app works fine, just make sure to change the route from driving to pedestrian if you're walking.
+For general walking around, the Google Maps app works fine, just make sure to change the route from driving to a pedestrian if you're walking.
 It's also very reliable for finding the quickest public transportation options to get from place to place.

-Another local favorite is Exit Strategy, which provides the same features as Kickmap but also informs users which side the train doors will open, which can be helpful if you've never been to a particular subway stop before.
-It also works underground without an Internet connection, a frequent problem when using smartphone apps in New York...
-City subways.
+Another local favorite is Exit Strategy, which provides the same features as Kickmap.
+But it also informs users which side the train doors will open, which can be helpful if you've never been to a particular subway stop before.
+It also works underground without an Internet connection, a frequent problem when using smartphone apps in New York City subways.

-The best food-finding apps, such as Zomato, Yelp, and Foodspotting, are put to good use in New York.
-Open Table is good for securing reservations, and NoWait tells you how long the wait will be at various restaurants (a must for those who hate long lines).
+The best food-finding apps, such as Zomato and Yelp, are put to good use in New York.
+Open Table is useful for securing reservations, and NoWait tells you how long the wait will be at various restaurants (a must for those who hate long lines).

 In addition to these apps, consider downloading Gilt City and setting your home city to New York City for details on upcoming sales and mobile-only deals on shopping in New York City.